type-driven/hello_deno/README.md

 ### Dependencies and Tasks

-> Tasks can be considered the equivalent of `npm` scripts While deno exposes
-> `deno task` command it's not ideal to write your tasks in the `deno.json`
+> Tasks can be considered the equivalent of `npm` scripts.
+Deno counterpart exposes `deno task` command, and it's not ideal to write your tasks in `deno.json` config.
-> config, therefore the author's best current advice is just using a `makefile`.
+Therefore the author's best current advice is just using a `makefile`.
 > The sections are organized into Chores and Tasks.

 ### Configuration